Is fresh ground coffee worth the hype?

 At home, David uses the JavaPresse Manual Coffee Grinder.
 This $24 burr grinder is available on Amazon Prime for budding coffee aficionados.
 It has a conical mill and we appreciate the sturdiness of its stainless steel frame.
 Unfortunately, this piece wasn’t designed for ease of cleaning, and over the last few months, we’ve misplaced a fairly important piece between all the disassembling/assembling.

 Still, we’re really happy with the grinder overall and it makes our cups do a happy dance every brew!
+It actually inspired this entire post on coffee beans vs ground coffee.

 Pour Over (Upgrade Recommendation)